gchq/sleeper/docs/09-dev-guide.md

 ```bash
 ./scripts/utility/compactionJobStatusReport.sh ${ID} system-test standard -a
 ```
 Record the compaction rate in the [performance figures](12-performance-test.md) documentation.
+Commit these changes.

 The following tests can be used as a quick check that all is working correctly.
 They are not intended to fully test all aspects of the system.
 Any changes made by pull requests should be tested by doing a system